rapidsai/deployment/source/cloud/aws/ecs.md

 ## Cleanup

-You can scale down or delete the Dask cluster, but the ECS cluster will continue to run (and incur charges!) until you also scale it down or shut down altogether. <br />
+You can scale down or delete the Dask cluster, but the ECS cluster will continue to run (and incur charges!) until you also scale it down or shut down altogether.

 If you are planning to use the ECS cluster again soon, it is probably preferable to reduce the nodes to zero.